hugolamarrephd/pymaat/dev_notes.md

 ### Contrib guidelines

 #### Basic workflow
-0. Create your feature branch: `$ git checkout -b your-local-feature-branch`
+0. Create your feature branch: `$ git checkout -b your-feature-branch`
 1. Always run `$ git diff ` before staging (or `$ git diff --staged` when ready to commit) and manually inspect changes.
 2. In particular, make sure there are no trailing whitespaces.
 3. Craft simple messages (no description) that help **you** identify each commit